Core Rules

 Scars

-When a PC suffers damage that takes them to 0 GD exactly (after Armor), the PC takes a scar.
+When an adventurer suffers damage that takes them to 0 GD exactly (after Armor), the adventurer takes a scar.
 Compare the amount of damage taken against the numbered item in the scar list below.

 • 1-3: Distressed.
 A lucky escape.
 Immediately suffer d6 damage to CTRL.